typetron/typetron.org/tutorials/twitter-clone/profile.md

 One last thing we need to fix is to restrict the username to have only letters, numbers and/or the '\_' character.
 We cannot allow for spaces since it won't be possible to mention users in tweets using the '@' character.
-Let's add a custom validator to validate the username for these characters and them update the _UserForm_ to use it:
+Let's add a custom validator in a _Validators_ directory to validate the username for these characters and them update the _UserForm_ to use it:

 ```file-path
 📁 Validators/IsUsername.ts